How To Buy Gold And Silver: 5 Easy Steps

 - shares of gold mining companies (gold stocks)

-There are futures and ETFs for silver, platinum, and palladium, as well.
+There are futures, ETFs, and mining stocks for silver, platinum, and palladium, as well.

 2. Make a Budget (and Stick With It)